aws/aws-lc-rs/aws-lc-rs/README.md

 * Our implementation requires the `std` library.
 We currently do not support a [`#![no_std]`](https://docs.rust-embedded.org/book/intro/no-std.html) build.
-* We can only support a subset of the platforms supported by `aws-lc-sys`.
-See the list of supported platforms above.
+* `aws-lc-rs` supports the platforms supported by `aws-lc-sys` and AWS-LC.
+See the [Platform Support](https://aws.github.io/aws-lc-rs/platform_support.html) page in our User Guide.
 * `Ed25519KeyPair::from_pkcs8` and `Ed25519KeyPair::from_pkcs8_maybe_unchecked` both support
   parsing of v1 or v2 PKCS#8 documents.
 If a v2 encoded key is provided to either function, public key component, if present, will be verified to match the one derived from the encoded